How does the Fire Safety Stick work?

 The Fire Safety Stick (FSS) is a manual, portable fire extinguishing device.
-It uses a Potassium powder jet (a unique method among conventional fire extinguishers) that employs the vaporisation of the powder in the environment followed by the condensation of its extinguishing substance.
-It works by interrupting a fire’s chain of reaction (the “auto-catalyst” of the fire).
+It uses a Potassium ion jet (a unique method among conventional fire extinguishers) that works by interrupting a fire’s chain of reaction (the “auto-catalyst” of the fire).

 Fire Safety Stick is composed of stable, solid minerals; it does not contain gas and is not pressurised.
 The aerosol-like jet is only produced when the charger is struck with its base.
 The produced aerosol jet is free of thrust and is essentially an inert salt that emits gas already present in the atmosphere.

 Here’s the chemistry behind it

 This process allows the stick to extinguish all types of fires through saturation, while its slow bio-degradation in the environment, further prevents the likelihood of subsequent fires.

 The extinguishing process involves two different reactions: one is physical and the other, chemical.
 The physical reaction relates to potassium ions (or Free Radicals) tendency to oxidise rapidly in air.
 When in contact with air, alkaline salts consume great quantities of oxygen, thus depriving fires of oxygen.
 Then the chemical reaction is created through the stable link between potassium particles and the fire’s combustion particles.